Introduction to Predetermined Overhead Rate

 2. Base Allocation

-Once the total overheads are estimated, the organization needs to identify the base unit which is used for the allocation of overheads.
-The base unit can be a number of units produced, the number of labor hours worked, machine hours utilized, or any other base depending on the type of business.
-The base unit identification is critical for the accurate allocation which ultimately helps to identify the department-wise performance and issues if any.
+Once the total overheads are estimated, the organization needs to identify the base unit used for allocating overheads.
+The base unit can be the number of units produced; labor hours worked, machine hours utilized, or any other base depending on the type of business.
+The base unit identification is critical for the accurate allocation, which ultimately helps identify the department-wise performance and any issues.

 3. Purpose

 It is very important to understand the purpose for which the predetermined overhead is being used.
-If we are preparing the cost sheet for a year or a longer period, then it is appropriate to include the fixed cost in overhead allocation.
+If we prepare the cost sheet for a year or a longer period, it is appropriate to include the fixed cost in overhead allocation.
 However, if we have to submit a quote for a one-time order which is not recurring and the organizations have already recovered the Fixed cost from the current contribution.
-In this case, we might consider only the variable and incremental cost.
+In this case, we might consider only the variable and incremental costs.

 4. Analysis

-The predetermined overhead rate helps in the preparation of budgeted costs for each department.
-After the actual numbers are out, the comparison of actual and budgeted numbers helps in the identification of variances and the factors driving it.
-This analysis is one of the most important aspects of cost accounting in any organization as it accurately identifies the reason for the change.
+The predetermined overhead rate helps prepare budgeted costs for each department.
+After the actual numbers are out, comparing actual and budgeted numbers helps identify variances and the factors driving them.
+This analysis is one of the most important aspects of cost accounting in any organization, as it accurately identifies the reason for the change.

 5. Accounting

-It is part of Cost Accounting which focuses on the identification of critical costs and tries to reduce them by the implementation of best practices and new techniques.
-Standard cost is an example of a predetermined overhead rate which is used extensively to identify price variance, material variance, usage variance, and various other variances needed by an organization.
+It is part of Cost Accounting which focuses on identifying critical costs and tries to reduce them by implementing best practices and new techniques.
+Standard cost is an example of a predetermined overhead rate used extensively to identify price variance, material variance, usage variance, and various other variances needed by an organization.

 Example of Predetermined Overhead Rate